Fall – September 1

 - Admission as a concurrent student does not guarantee subsequent admission as a degree-seeking student.

-- In order to be considered as an in-state resident for admission and tuition purposes, an applicant must submit an application to determine physical residency/in-state tuition (pdf) to the Registrar's Office for evaluation as soon as possible and no later than one week before classes start.
+- In order to be considered as an in-state resident for admission and tuition purposes, an applicant must complete the application to determine physical residency/in-state tuition found within the online application for evaluation by the Registrar’s Office.

 A student seeking concurrent status should meet all of the following requirements: